GeekyAnts/nativebase-docs/docs/3.4.x/nativebase-factory.md

 ---
 id: nativebase-factory
 title: NativeBase Factory
+metaTitle: NativeBase Factory | NativeBase
+metaDescription: NativeBase factory is a function that converts Non-NativeBase components to NativeBase-enabled components so you can pass style props to them.
 ---

 NativeBase factory is a function that converts Non-NativeBase components to NativeBase enabled components so you can pass style props to them.